- Go Hiking

 |Park Description:|| |

-The "Casino", a stone building on the site, was renovated in the fall of 1993 and.
-In the 1920's prohibition days it was a dine and dance bungalow with stained glass windows.
+The "Casino", a stone building on the site, was renovated in the fall of 1993 and during prohibition in the 1920s it was a dine and dance bungalow with stained glass windows.
 It still has its mirrored mahogany bar, band stand and ice cream parlor and can be rented for special events.

 Canty's lake provides ample opportunity for boating in the summer and ice skating in the winter.